Bug report #15337

-#1 Updated by Steve Lowman almost 4 years ago
+#1 Updated by Steve Lowman over 4 years ago

 A brief example involving two raster background layers.
 Layer A is set to be visible at scales from 1:10000 to 1:24999.
 Layer B should be visible from 1:24999 to 1:50000.
 The transition at 1:24999 works correctly in QGIS map canvas, but is quite different in Print Composer and different again in the exported file.
 The transition scale in Print Composer and the exported file varies depending on the size of the map on the page, for example whether the map fills the page or whether there is a margin at the page edge.

 |Context||Scale at which visible layer changes from Layer A to Layer B|

 |Print composer on screen – A3 – map fills the page||25070|

 |Print composer on screen – A3 – map smaller than page||25090|

 The dynamic zooming capability in map canvas that should be facilitated by scale dependent visibility is made unfeasible in practice by this problem.

 The 'affected version' for this bug is set to be 2.16, but clearly it also affects the 2.14 LTR.
 I have not tested it in 2.18.